Zev-G/ProgrammingLanguage/README.md

 Although Object Oriented Programming features are on the way the language is not designed with them as a driving idea.

-This language is not very optimized and is interpreted and executed within java, making it quite slow.
+The language is not highly optimized and is executed within java (as opposed to being compiled to byte-code), this makes it less performant.

-There are no types in the language.
+Types can't be specified.

-The language has not been thoroughly tested and many features have barely been tested at all.
-For this reason I would not consider the language to be particularly safe, especially if you're relying on it.
+The language has not been thoroughly tested and may be unreliable for important projects.

-Although I do—and plan to continue—using the language it was not designed for use, this entire project is primarily a learning experience.
-Because this project is meant for learning the code base is not well designed or documented.

 # Syntax